newville/wxmplot/doc/index.rst

 positions, rotating images) and customization (line types, labels, marker type, colors, and color tables) of the graphics without having to know matplotlib.
-Wxmplot does not expose all of matplotlib's capabilities, but does provide 2D plotting and image display Panels and Frames can be used simply in wxPython applications to handle many use cases.
+Wxmplot does not expose all of matplotlib's capabilities, but does provide 2D plotting and image display Panels and Frames that are easy to add to wxPython applications to handle many common plotting and image display needs.

 The wxmplot package is aimed at programmers who want to include high quality scientific graphics in their applications that can be manipulated by the end-user.
 If you're a python programmer who is comfortable writing complex pylab scripts or plotting interactively from IPython, this package may seem too limiting for your needs.
-On the other hand, wxmplot provides better defaults and better customizations than matplotlib's Navigation toolbars.
+On the other hand, wxmplot provides better defaults and better customizations than matplotlib's basic navigation toolbars.

 .. toctree::